Full Surgical Facility

 OTHER SOFT TISSUE SURGERIES

-Besides mass removals and abdominal exploratories, we do quite a few other soft tissues procedures such as pyometra surgeries, splenectomies, cystotomies (to remove bladder stones), gastrotomies (for tumor removal), cryptorchids (inguinal and abdominal), entropion eye surgery, “cherry eye” surgery, eye enucleation, tacking procedures (for GDV or bloat), c-sections, surgical inseminations, and many others.
-Dr. Jacobs frequently attends continuing education seminars and labs to learn new techniques to keep your pet healthy.
+Besides mass removals and abdominal exploratories, we do quite a few other soft tissues procedures such as pyometra surgeries, splenectomies, cystotomies (to remove bladder stones), gastrotomies (for tumor removal), cryptorchids (inguinal and abdominal), tacking procedures (for GDV or bloat), c-sections, surgical inseminations, and many others.
+Our veterinarians also offer entropion eye surgery and eye enucleation for your cat or dog in Freeland.
+Our doctors frequently attend continuing education seminars and labs to learn new techniques to keep your pet healthy.